memaxwelll/zdhelpcopy/README.md

 A: Yes, as long as both instances have Help Center enabled.

 **Q: Will this copy user data or tickets?**
-A: No, only Help Center content (categories, sections, articles).
+A: No, only Help Center content (categories, sections, articles, and translations).

+**Q: Do I need to enable languages in the destination first?**
+A: Yes!
+Before copying, enable all required languages in your destination Zendesk under **Admin → Guide → Guide admin → Languages**.
+The tool will skip translations for languages that aren't enabled.

 **Q: Can I copy to multiple destinations?**
 A: Run the tool multiple times with different destination credentials.